roberte777/presentations/crap-2024/crap.md

 ## Current Status

+VCT Launcher can:

+- Start and stop all services in a testbed
+- Start and stop AFSIM
+- Display scenarios
+- Swap scenarios
+- Hanlde lifecycle management (STO, STA, etc.)

-VCT Launcher is in an alpha state, with most of the core functionality complete.
+VCT Launcher is missing:

-Most of the designs from the Northstar team have not been implemented.
+- Implementation of the designs from the Northstar team
+- Swapping score service to different scnearios
+- Service option management